SeqFormer: Sequential Transformer for Video Instance Segmentation: Experiment

 \subsection{Main Results}

-The comparison of SeqFormer with previous state-of-the-art methods on YouTube-VIS 2019 are listed in Table~\ref{table_baseline}.
+The comparison of SeqFormer with previous state-of-the-art methods on YouTube-VIS 2019 are listed in Table~\ref{table:mainytvis}.
 MaskProp~\cite{MaskProp} and ProposeReduce~\cite{ProposeReduce} are the state-of-the-art methods, which take a strong backbone to extract spatial features and use mask propagation to improve the segmentation and tracking, but suffer from low inference speed.
 We list the methods with different backbones for fair comparison.
 It can be observed that SeqFormer significantly surpasses all the previous best reported results by at least 4 AP with the same backbone.
+Training our model with coco pseudo videos improves the AP from 45.1 to 47.4.
 SeqFormer with a ResNet-50 backbone can even achieve competitive performance against state-of-the-art methods with a ResNeXt-101 backbone.
 By adopting Swin transformer~\cite{swin} as our backbone without further modifications, SeqFormer can first achieve 59.3 AP on this benchmark, outperforming the best previous results by a large margin of 11.7 AP.
-In Fig.~\ref{fig:visualization}, we visualize the results of SeqFormer with four challenging cases.
-It can be seen that SeqFormer can handle these situations well.
+To understand the runtime efficiency, we measure FPS of SeqFormer excluding the data loading process of multiple images on NVIDIA Tesla V100.
+With an input size of 360p and a ResNet-50 backbone on YouTube-VIS, the inference FPS is 72.3.
+While surpassing the stateof-the-art AP by a large margin, SeqFormer is the second fast one following IFC.
+An example of qualitative comparison with previous methods is given in Fig.~\ref{fig:visualization_compare}, the mask predictions of SeqFormer are more stable over time.
+Please refer to the Sup.
+Mat. for more qualitative results.
 We also evaluate our approach on the recently introduced YouTube-VIS 2021 dataset, which is a more challenging dataset with more videos and a higher number of instances and frames.
-As shown in Table~\ref{ytvis21results}, SeqFormer achieves 40.5 AP with a ResNet-50 backbone, surpassing previous methods by 3.9 AP.
+As shown in Table~\ref{table:main_ytvis21}, SeqFormer achieves 40.5 AP with a ResNet-50 backbone, surpassing previous methods by 3.9 AP.
 We believe that our effective method will serve as a strong baseline on these benchmarks and facilitate future research in video instance segmentation.